iqubers/qubers/README.md

 2. The quantum weirdness of entanglement 101:
    - *two_coins_entangled.py*
    - If we can entangle two coins (qubits) so they are always in the same state no matter what (Hadamard + CNOT gates), if one is measured, the other is known.
 We have a so called Bell pair now.
    - That doesn't sound special or weird, right?
-What about if we could give one of the entangle qubits to someone at a distant place? ...
+What if we could give one of the entangled qubits to someone at a distant place? ...

 3. Teleportation (mic drops):
    - not  yet